rockdaboot/wget2/docs/wget2_manual.md

   is used as file, documents will be printed to standard output, disabling link conversion.
 (Use ./- to print to a file literally named -.)

-  Since the file is always newly created, it will always have a very new timestamp.
-For this reason, -N (for timestamp-checking) is not supported in combination with -O. A warning will be issued if this combination is used.
-This behavior may change in the future and timestamping may be supported along with -O.

-  Similarly, using -r or -p with -O may not work as you expect: Wget2 won't just download the first file to file and then download the rest to their normal names: all downloaded content will be placed in file.
+  Using -r or -p with -O may not work as you expect: Wget2 won't just download the first file to file and then download the rest to their normal names: all downloaded content will be placed in file.

   A combination with -nc is only accepted if the given output file does not exist.